throwaway-lamden/rubixdao/documentation/vault.md

 #### Checks:

 - Asserts the vault does not have sufficent collateral
-- Asserts the vault is not closed
+- Asserts the vault exists and is open

 Returns the amount of collateral paid out.